jcoyne/ndlib.github.io/_posts/2017-11-14-samvera-connect-2017.md

 ### Key Takeaways

-DLT team members believe that we should incorporate ESU into the Samvera community.
+ND's DLT team members believe that we should incorporate our system adminstrators (ESU) into the Samvera community.

 Other institutions are leveraging Docker, but this is an ad-hoc community effort.
 There are some minor changes we could submit to core gems to make container work easier.